Angkor Thom - Acient capital of the Khmer empire, Cambodia

 Angkor Thom is a laterite coumpound of temples which is the last the most enduring capital of Khmer Empire.
 It was established in the late 12th century by King Jayavarman VII after driving out the Chams, who destroyed the old capital Yasodharapura.
 He fortified the city by building a high wall around it, in turn enclosed by a 100 meter wide moat.
 Therefore, it is an almost square city surrounded by 8 meter high walls a little over 12 kilometers long with five impressive gopura gates providing access to the city.
 The city’s name translates to “large city” or “great city”.

-The compound of Angkor Thom is larger again than Angkor Wat but the temples here are easier and quicker to explore albeit spread quite far apart.
-The main entrance gate (South Gate) sits just west of the moat at Angkor Wat and there are further gates leading North, East and West to other parts of Angkor.
-A number of Angkor Thom’s main attractions include Bayon with 23 towers each carved with smiling Khmer faces (below left) and Baphuon a three-tiered temple mountain with an stretching walkway.
+The compound of Angkor Thom is even larger than Angkor Wat, but its temples are easier and quicker to explore, despite being spread out.
+The main entrance gate (South Gate) is located just west of the moat at Angkor Wat, with additional gates leading north, east, and west to other parts of Angkor.
+Key attractions in Angkor Thom include Bayon, with its 23 towers each carved with smiling Khmer faces, and Baphuon, a three-tiered temple mountain with an extensive walkway.
+For those seeking travel tips in Cambodia, Angkor Thom offers a fascinating and accessible exploration of ancient Khmer architecture.

 Older temples already at the grounds